FAIRMetrics/Metrics/FM_F1A.md

 ----

 ### To which principle does it apply?
-What is being measured? & Whether there is a scheme to uniquely identify the digital resource.
+F1

 ### What is being measured?
-The existence of metadata even in the absence/removal of data
+Whether there is a scheme to uniquely identify the digital resource.

 ### Why should we measure it?